nbgslv/e-commerce/client/src/components/Checkout/temsandconditions.md

 The framing, mirroring, scraping or data mining of the Site or any of its content in any form and by any method is expressly prohibited.

 ##### 8. INDEMNITY
-By using the Site web sites you agree to indemnify us and affiliated entities (collectively "Indemnities") and hold them harmless from any and all claims and expenses, including (without limitation) attorney's fees, arising from your use of the Site web sites, your use of the Products and Services, or your submission of ideas and/or related materials to us or from any person's use of any ID, membership or password you maintain with any portion of the Site, regardless of whether such use is authorized by you.
+By using the Site web sites you agree to indemnify us and affiliated entities (collectively "Indemnities") and hold them harmless from any and all claims and expenses, including (without limitation) attorney's fees, arising from your use of the Site web sites, your use of the OrderReview and Services, or your submission of ideas and/or related materials to us or from any person's use of any ID, membership or password you maintain with any portion of the Site, regardless of whether such use is authorized by you.

 ##### 9. COPYRIGHT AND TRADEMARK NOTICE
 Except our generated dummy copy, which is free to use for private and commercial use, all other text is copyrighted. generator.lorem-ipsum.info © 2013, all rights reserved